avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 ## Using a REPL

 Think back to CS 251.
-Did you ever wish that testing out a function or algorithm didn't require your code to compile cleanly?
-Sometimes it was a total pain to compile, run, and use your program, just to find out that a function or method didn't work as you expected it to.
+Did you ever wish that testing out a function or algorithm didn't require your entire project to compile cleanly?
+Sometimes it was a total pain to compile, run, and use your program, only to discover that a function or method didn't work as you expected it to.
 Some of you may have even created a _new_ project just to test out that function in a clean environment that would compile cleanly.

 Well, fear no more.
 Progressive™ languages have a solution for this problem, and it's called the REPL.
 REPL is an acronym: It stands for "Read, Evaluate, Print, Loop," and that's exactly what it does.
-It allows you to write code, import libraries, and more without compiling and running a full project.
+It allows you to write code, import libraries, and more without compiling and running (or interpreting) your whole project.

 If you've used the Python prompt in your terminal before, you've already used a REPL.
-Similarly if you have opened up the Chrome or Firefox developer tools.
+Likewise if you have opened up the Chrome or Firefox developer tools to use the JavaScript console.

 Let's open up the REPL in your browser to give it a whirl.
+In Chrome for Mac, the REPL can be accessed with the keyboard combination `Cmd-Shift-C`.

 ```javascript
 4 + 5 // => 9